 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-The secret to crispy wings: The double fried method
+The double (deep) fried method

 - Good quality chicken wings; party style, or trimmed and split.
 I highly recommend Cooks Venture wings.
 They are pasture raised, juicy and delicious.